emanuelefavero/typescript/README.md

 ## Config file

-`tsconfig.json`
+- You can generate the config file with `tsc --init`
-TIP: You can generate a config file with `tsc --init`
+- Config file: `tsconfig.json`
 - use the tsconfig file in this repo as a reference
 - specify the `outDir` to compile to a specific folder
 - specify the `rootDir` to compile from a specific folder